piles and haemorrhoid

 🦠 Add Probiotics for Gut Health

-Why: Probiotics maintain a healthy gut microbiome, aiding in regular and smooth digestion.
+Why: Probiotics support a balanced gut microbiome and regular digestion.

 Probiotic-Rich Foods: